Exploring INR: The Clotting Quotient in Blood

 4. Identifying Drug Interactions: Certain medications, such as antibiotics, can interact with anticoagulants and affect your INR levels.
 Regular monitoring allows healthcare providers to identify potential drug interactions and make necessary adjustments to your medication regimen.

 5. Adjusting Lifestyle: Having a clear understanding of your INR levels empowers you to make informed decisions about your lifestyle.
-You may need to make adjustments to your diet, alcohol consumption, and physical activities to maintain a stable INR and reduce the risk of complications.
+You may need to make adjustments to your diet, consumption, and to maintain a stable INR and reduce the risk of complications.

 Interpreting INR Results